 12. Make glass and mirror cleaner.

-Mix two cups water, two tablespoons white vinegar, two tablespoons rubbing alcohol and five drops peppermint oil.
+Mix two cups water, two tablespoons white vinegar, two tablespoons rubbing alcohol, and five drops peppermint oil.
 This acts as a fresh-smelling glass cleaner for your windows or mirrors.

 Want more?
 Check out other household cleaning products you can easily make yourself.